 And, if this such a viable project, why do ordinary taxpayers and ratepayers have to subsidise it by selling off our regional parklands to private investors for canal housing in order to pay for it?

-please review some of the following links and articles to provide more insight into the impact that marina and Canal Development at Managels Bay could have on this natural asset to the local region.
+Please review some of the following links and articles to provide more insight into the impact that the marina and Canal Development at Mangles Bay could have on this natural asset to the local region.

 This document discusses the failure of seagrass replanting efforts experienced in NSW.
 Failure of Seagrass Planting in NSW (pdf)